haijin-development/php-persistency/README.md

 ```

-The model is the same all over the application and it is the context using the model the one that defines which queries and scopes to use by choosing one `Persistent_Collection` or another one.
+The model is the same all over the application and it's the context using the model the one that defines which queries and scopes to use with a clear and simple statement by choosing one `Persistent_Collection` or another one.

 #### Allows to specify an arbitrary depth of nested eager fetches on each query call.